 The marriage lasted, officially anyway, until 1944.
-Although in the beginning, it was a happy marriage the demands of the studio on Judy got in the way.
+Although it was a happy marriage in the beginning, the demands of the studio on Judy got in the way.
 It’s known that Judy had at least one abortion during the marriage, possibly two, at the insistence of both her mother and the studio.
 To Rose’s credit, he never spoke nor gave any details about their marriage.
 He died in 1990 after a successful career as a composer.
 He composed the famous “The Stripper” and “Holiday for Strings” as well as several films and TV shows including Little House on the Prairie.

 July 27, 1945: Judy was scheduled to appear on “The Jerry Wayne Show” on CBS Radio but postponed due to illness.
 It’s possible that the illness was the first sign of morning sickness.
 Judy’s appearance was rescheduled to August 10, 1945.

 July 27, 1947: Hedda Hopper reported that Judy’s recent collapse (and unpublicized suicide attempt) would mess up MGM’s production schedule, especially the upcoming production of Easter Parade which was still planned to co-star Judy with Gene Kelly and Frank Sinatra.
-At this time Judy was at the Austen Riggs Center in Stockbridge, Massachusetts, for much-needed rest and withdrawal from per prescription medicines.
+At this time Judy was at the Austen Riggs Center in Stockbridge, Massachusetts, for a much-needed rest and withdrawal from prescription medicines.
 She began work on Easter Parade in September.

 July 27, 1952: This spread appeared featuring photos of some of the attendees at the Friars Club event on June 29th in which Judy was the second woman to be honored.
 Oddly enough, there’s no photo of Judy!